duniter/duniter/readme.md

 ## Get NodeCoin run

-Just launch it using the following command:
+Launch it using the following command:

     $ nodecoin